MicrosoftDocs/azure-devops-docs/docs/build-release/get-started/aspnet-4-ci-cd-azure-automatic.md

 by using Visual Studio Team Services.
 CD is a great option for projects that require multiple and frequent contributions to be integrated.

-CD in Team Services simplifies setting up a robust deployment pipeline for your app to publish the most recent updates to Azure App Service.
+CD in VSTS simplifies setting up a robust deployment pipeline for your app to publish the most recent updates to Azure App Service.
 The pipeline can be configured to build, runs tests, and deploy to a staging slot and then to production.